-The only thing more horrifying than having to train indoors during the winter season—or when time/space/safety dictates—is having to train inside with nothing to listen to but a super loud fan or the sound of your tidal-wave pool of sweat gaining momentum on the floor.
+The only thing more horrifying than having to train indoors during the winter season—or when time/space/safety dictates—is having to train inside with nothing to listen to but a super loud fan or the sound of your tsunami of sweat gaining momentum on the floor.
 Music helps.
 Bingeing on guilty-pleasure TV helps.
 But unless you live on a farm, chances are your music or Game of Thrones wailing, turned up to where you can hear it, will make your loved ones/neighbors want to put you outside in the cold like a bad dog.
 Avoiding banishment is exactly why you need to find the best headphones for working out when inside.

-To be clear, I definitely don’t condone wearing headphones while running or riding on the open roads, but most of the recommendations below apply to both indoor and outdoor training.
-The best headphones for working out outdoors are ones that don’t work at all: There is a lot to be said for hearing and being aware of the dangers around you, particularly as drivers become less and less attentive and pedestrian/cyclist encounters with cars become more commonplace.
+To be clear, I definitely don’t condone wearing headphones while running or riding on the open roads, but most of the recommendations below can apply to both indoor and outdoor training.
+The best headphones for working out outdoors are ones that you don’t wear: There is a lot to be said for hearing and being aware of the dangers around you, particularly as drivers become less and less attentive and pedestrian/cyclist encounters with cars become more commonplace.
 With that said, I will go over a few types of headphones that are better than most for training outside—we are of our own free will, last time I checked, but please do the right thing and try to save the music for the safety of the indoors.

 Before we get into a few picks, let’s learn a little bit more about what features make the best headphones for working out: